+Several natural remedies may help shorten or regulate menstrual cycles.
 Heavy periods may be a sign of some underlying health condition.
 You must consult your doctor if you get prolonged or heavy periods or if there is a sudden increase in blood loss during your periods.
 Quite often, heavy and prolonged periods may be a result of nutritional deficiencies.
-There are a few home remedies for a heavy period.
-However, you should consult with your doctor before trying any of these remedies.
-Most of these remedies lack medical or scientific evidence.
-Some home remedies for managing prolonged periods include

-- Drinking enough water to stay hydrated because menstrual fluid contains both blood and water.
+- Drink enough water to stay hydrated because menstrual fluid contains blood and water.

-- Taking Shepherd’s Purse (Capsella bursa-pastoris), is one of the most common remedies for the treatment of prolonged periods.
-Although there is no adequate scientific evidence, this herb can stop blood flow.
-It can regulate any type of bleeding, such as nosebleeds, postpartum hemorrhage (excessive bleeding after childbirth) or menstrual flow.
+- Taking a shepherd’s purse (Capsella bursa-pastoris) is one of the most common remedies for prolonged periods.
+Although there is no adequate scientific evidence, it can regulate bleeding, such as nosebleeds, postpartum hemorrhage (excessive bleeding after childbirth), or menstrual flow.
 Use a heaping teaspoon of shepherd’s purse per cup of near-boiling water and drink three to four cups daily.

-- Taking a mixture of boiled coriander seeds and cinnamon may help relieve symptoms.
+- Take a mixture of boiled coriander seeds and cinnamon to help relieve symptoms.
 Take one cup of water and boil it with coriander seeds and cinnamon until it is reduced to half a cup.
-Add some sugar and drink this concoction twice a day.
+Add some sugar and drink this concoction two times a day.

 - Taking a strand of saffron with one teaspoon of honey can be a quick remedy.

-- Making a paste with tamarind, honey and water in a blender and drinking it may help.
-The antioxidants found in tamarind reduce cholesterol levels and treat heavy bleeding.
+- Blending tamarind, honey, and water into a paste and drinking it may help.
+Antioxidants found in tamarind reduce cholesterol levels and treat heavy bleeding.

-- Taking mustard seed powder, which is rich in omega-3 fatty acids may help.
-When it is mixed with milk or water, it aids in regulating estrogen levels and keeping hormonal imbalance in check.
+- Taking mustard seed powder rich in omega-3 fatty acids may help.
+When it is mixed with milk or water, it aids in regulating estrogen levels and maintaining hormonal imbalances.
 This helps regulate menstrual flow.

-- Drinking apple cider vinegar and water works as a tonic that removes toxins from the body, maintains hormonal balance and treats heavy bleeding with cramps.
+- Drinking apple cider vinegar and water works as a tonic that removes toxins from the body maintain hormonal balance and treats heavy bleeding with cramps.

-- Consuming flaxseed tea during menstruation regulates estrogen levels because it has hormone-balancing properties, which reduces blood flow.
+- Consuming flaxseed tea during menstruation regulates estrogen levels because it has hormone-balancing properties, which reduce blood flow.